Connect with others who understand.

 Powered By

-Eight years ago, Marcia, a retired clergy member, received an unexpected diagnosis — primary biliary cholangitis (PBC), a chronic autoimmune liver disease.
-Although the diagnosis took Marcia by surprise, it explained the abnormal results of her routine bloodwork, which revealed the presence of antimitochondrial antibodies (AMAs).
+Eight years ago, Marcia Cox, a retired clergy member, received an unexpected diagnosis.
+She had primary biliary cholangitis (PBC), a chronic autoimmune liver disease.
+Although the diagnosis took Marcia by surprise, it explained the abnormal results of her routine bloodwork, which revealed the presence of antimitochondrial antibodies.
 A liver biopsy confirmed PBC, a condition that gradually damages bile ducts.
 Doctors determined that Marcia’s PBC was in its early stages.

 Marcia’s initial treatment included bile acid medications, which are often prescribed to slow the progression of liver damage in PBC.
 Her liver numbers gradually stabilized, but it took years for them to fall within a healthier range.
 Recently, Marcia began trying a newer medication, though she said it’s too early to know how well it’s working.